Alumniminium/trrbl-blog/_posts/2019-11-20-unlimited-free-http-proxies-using-pastebin-and-a-bit-of-csharp.md

 ```

 ## parsing
-We're having an easy time again.
-The parser will be a breeze!
+We’re having an easy time again, the parser will be a breeze!

 The go-to format you find on pastebin is '`IP:PORT`' like so
 ```